cancellogic/Hoeffding-Integer/README.md

         where D = Dependency, correlation, connection, association, or how unlikely random chance might align the paired lists. n = number of paired observations,
-              Ri are ranks of first value in pair among all other firsts values with half awarded for matches
+              Ri are ranks of first value in pair among all other firsts values with half awarded for matches.  (lowest rank is 0 in 1948 and 1 in late 1950's)
-              Si are ranks of the second value in a pair among all second values with half awarded for matches and Qi are bivariate ranks or in English: Plot pairs as xy points, then for each pair count points that are smaller in both paired values (x and y) then add 3/4 for a pair matching itself, plus add a quarter for all pairs that have the same xy values (include self again), plus a half for half equal & half lesser pairs.)
+              Si are ranks of the second value in a pair among all second values with half awarded for matches. and Qi are bivariate ranks or in English: Systematically index each pair and plot as xy points.
+To rank - start at 3/4 for a given pair, and then count all other pairs that are lower/left of the given pair and add 1 point.
+Pairs match on x or y but are less on opposite axis get
+              +1/2 points.
+And duplicates of the given pair are worth 1/4 point (and include self - the given point - because 1/4 + 3/4 start = 1 whole
+              self.)
+Continue through the index of all pairs untill all points are ranked and you have the Qi.

 If Hoeffding's Dependence was multiplied by a value such that whole ranks were represented as four quarters, and the Pochhammer [n(n-1)(n-2)(n-3)(n-4)] was factored out to avoid fractions, the equation would look like: